King Abdulaziz Public Library: Map Collection

 "One of the largest publicly available Arabian cartographic collections lies in Riyadh at the King ‘Abd al-‘Aziz Public Library (KAPL).
 Established in 1985, the KAPL enjoys a growing reputation for the quality of its facilities and collections, the latter ranging from books and manuscripts to coins and photographs.
 Of particular interest, however, is the library's collection of several hundred maps of Arabia, centered on the 16th to 18th centuries.
 Since the library's foundation, says Supervisor-General Faisal al-Muaammar, "we were keen to build up a comprehensive collection of maps and charts of Arabia, so that this fascinating material could be made available to scholars and members of the public alike."

-The map collection has over 700 rare maps, mostly of the Arabian Peninsular, dating from 1482.
+The map collection has over 700 rare maps, mostly of the Arabian Peninsula, dating from 1482.
 These maps are written in English, French, Latin, Italian, German, Dutch, Portuguese, Spanish, Turkish and Arabic.
 They include examples of some of the greatest cartographers, including Ptolemy, Gastaldi, Ortelius, Munster, Bertius, Hondius, Mercator, Speed, Blaeu, Sanson, Regel, Bowen, Neighbour and Pinkerton.